trntv/apis-list/apis/jsonplaceholder/jsonplaceholder.md

 # JSONPlaceholder

-When to use JSONPlaceholder is a free online REST API that you can use whenever you need some fake data.
-When to use JSONPlaceholder is a free online REST API that you can use whenever you need some fake data.
-It can be in a README on GitHub, for a demo on CodeSandbox, in code examples on Stack Overfl
+Free online REST API that you can use whenever you need some fake data.
+It can be in a README on GitHub, for a demo on CodeSandbox, in code examples on Stack Overfllow etc

 ##  🔗 Links
 **Docs / Website**: http://jsonplaceholder.typicode.com/

 ## 🧬 Specification:
 **Type**: N/A
 **URI**: N/A

 ## 💬 Discussion: